DaroHacka/SubtitlesSmoothie/README.md

 I created SubtitlesSmoothie to easily download subtitles from YouTube videos using Linux Terminal.
 The tool converts them into a readable format without time codes, numbers, or segmentation.
 The process is simple and works in a few steps:

-prerequisits: To use SubtitlesSmoothie, you need to have both yt-dlp and ffmpeg installed on your system. run sudo apt-get install yt-dlp and sudo apt-get install ffmpeg
+prerequisites: To use SubtitlesSmoothie, you need to have both yt-dlp and ffmpeg installed on your system. run sudo apt-get install yt-dlp and sudo apt-get install ffmpeg